manniwood/mmmdatastructures/README.md

 # Mmm... data structures

+## Project Status: Playground

+Just some ideas I'm playing with, here.
+Not really for production use.
+Feel free to beg/borrow/steal from here, though: it's quie permissively licensed.

+## Summary

 Here are a few data structures I created for Go while working on side projects.
 So far, I have opted not to make the data structures use the empty interface, and,